hashlookup/hashlookup.io/README.md

 ### Tools using hashlookup services or dataset

+### Maintained by hashlookup.io project

 - [hashlookup-forensic-analyser](https://github.com/hashlookup/hashlookup-forensic-analyser) Analyse a forensic target (such as a directory) to find and report files found and not found from CIRCL hashlookup public service or offline with Bloom filters.
 This tool can help a digital forensic investigator to know the context, origin of specific files during a digital forensic investigation.
 - [PyHashlookup](https://github.com/hashlookup/PyHashlookup) is a client API in Python to query CIRCL hashlookup.
+- [MISP module hashlookup expansion](https://misp.github.io/misp-modules/expansion/#hashlookup) is a [MISP module](https://www.misp-project.org/) allowing to lookup and expand from hashlookup.
+- [a-ray-grass](https://github.com/hashlookup/a-ray-grass) is a yara module that provides support for DCSO format bloom filters in yara.
+In the context of hashlookup, it allows quickly discard known files "pour séparer le grain de l'ivraie" from hashlookup Bloom filters.

+### Maintained by others

 - [The Hive Project - Cortex Analyzers](https://github.com/TheHive-Project/Cortex-Analyzers/pull/1015) pull-request to be integrated in The Hive Cortex Analyzers.
-- [MISP module hashlookup expansion](https://misp.github.io/misp-modules/expansion/#hashlookup) is a [MISP module](https://www.misp-project.org/) allowing to lookup and expand from hashlookup.
 - [munin - Online Hash Checker for Virustotal and Other Services](https://github.com/Neo23x0/munin) includes the support for hashlookup.
 - [R package to query hashlookup](https://github.com/hrbrmstr/hashlookup).
 - [PyOTI - Python Open Threat Intelligence](https://github.com/RH-ISAC/PyOTI).